jeremy-duke-nus/python-workshop/index.md

 # Course overview

 This is the course website for Introductory Python, a workshop that is run by the SingHealth-Duke NUS Pathology Academic Clinical Program (Path ACP).
-This two day course aims to provide non-technical specialists with a basic understanding of the `Python` programming language.
+This two day course aims to provide non-technical specialists with a basic understanding of the Python programming language.

-To motivate the use of `python`, we will be working with publicly available APIs.
+To motivate the use of Python, we will be working with publicly available APIs.
 Since this course does not assume technical knowledge, a brief primer on how information is exchanged over the internet will be provided at the start of the course.

 {:.callout}